 - Co-ownership identity trusts.
 Trusts of jointly-held property where the trustees and the beneficiaries are the same persons.
 This carve-out is materially narrower than it sounds: it requires identity between the legal owners (trustees) and the beneficial owners (beneficiaries), which is the position for a simple joint legal-and-beneficial co-ownership but is not the position for a declaration of trust that separates legal title from beneficial entitlement (the standard mechanism in landlord-portfolio planning).

 None of these reach the standard landlord-trust scenario.
-A bare trust of BTL property held for the benefit of a beneficiary other than the legal owner is not a Schedule 3A excluded trust: the legal-and-beneficial identity carve-out does not apply (the bare trust deliberately separates legal title from beneficial entitlement), the life-policy carve-out does not apply (the trust holds real property, not a policy), and none of the other categories fit.
-The bare-trust transparency rules under TCGA 1992 s.60 (for CGT) and the corresponding income-tax treatment (rental income taxed on the beneficiary) affect who pays the tax; they do not affect whether the trust must register on TRS.
-TRSM32010 walks the Schedule 3A categories in HMRC's own framing.
+If you hold BTL property on bare trust for a beneficiary who is not the legal owner, it is not a Schedule 3A excluded trust: the legal-and-beneficial identity carve-out does not apply (the bare trust deliberately separates legal title from beneficial entitlement), the life-policy carve-out does not apply (you hold property, not a policy), and none of the other categories fit.
+The bare-trust transparency rules under TCGA 1992 s.60 (for CGT) and the matching income-tax treatment (rental income taxed on the beneficiary) decide who pays the tax; they do not decide whether the trust has to register.
+TRSM32010 sets out the Schedule 3A categories in HMRC's own framing.

 Information you need before starting the TRS application

 The gov.uk TRS portal asks for six categories of information.
-Gathering them before opening the application is the difference between a 30-minute submission and a fragmented multi-session exercise.
+Gather them before you open the application and it is a 30-minute submission; start cold and it becomes a fragmented, multi-session exercise.

 - Trust details.
 Trust name, date of creation, governing law (England and Wales, Scotland, Northern Ireland, or non-UK), trust deed reference if any, trust type (discretionary, IIP, bare, IPDI, charitable, etc.), and the trust's correspondence address.